Best Roof Racks for Mitsubishi Outlander

 How much weight can the Mitsubishi Outlander roof actually hold?

-Most Mitsubishi Outlander generations have a dynamic roof weight limit of approximately 165 lbs (80 kg).
-“Dynamic” means the weight the roof can safely carry while the vehicle is in motion.
-When parked (static), the roof can often support much more, such as a rooftop tent with occupants, but you should always consult your specific owner’s manual for the exact ratings of your model year.
+Most generations of the Mitsubishi Outlander have a dynamic roof load limit of approximately 165 lbs (75 kg).
+This includes the weight of the roof rack itself.
+“Dynamic” means the weight the roof can safely support while the vehicle is in motion.
+While the roof can often support more weight when the car is parked (static load), you should always stick to the manufacturer’s guidelines to avoid damaging the pillars or affecting the car’s center of gravity.

 Final Verdict